La Grange, California

 The "old" Schoolhouse in the La Grange Historic District.

 The St. Louis Roman Catholic Church and cemetery.

+La Grange is an unincorporated community and census-designated place (CDP) in Stanislaus County, California, United States.
+As of the 2020 United States census, the population was 166.

+Geography

-La Grange is a small unincorporated community and census-designated place (CDP) in rural Stanislaus County, California.
-Its altitude is 259 feet (76 m).
-As of 2020 it has a population of 166.
-It is located along the Tuolumne River, and is near the La Grange Dam and the New Don Pedro Dam.
+La Grange sits at an elevation of 259 ft along the Tuolumne River, near the La Grange Dam and the New Don Pedro Dam.

 History

 The name is French and means "the barn" or "the farm".
 The community and a French settlement nearby were also called "French Bar".
 The community was founded in 1852 around the same time French miners struck gold on a bar in the Tuolumne River.
 By 1854, there were over 100 buildings in La Grange.

 La Grange became the county seat of Stanislaus County in 1856.
 Aside from its French population, the community included a significant Chinatown in its early years.
 At its height, the community had thousands of residents, but it was a largely lawless town.
 It was in decline by the time that Knights Ferry became the county seat, as the gold mines were in decline.
 By 1880, mining had ceased.
 The La Grange area also included many gold dredgers that operated until the early 1950s.

-On June 3, 1869, John Muir departed Legrange (French Bar) with a sheep herder and a flock of sheep and headed for the headwaters of the Merced and Tuolumne rivers.
-Muir writes famously of this in his book “My First Summer in the Sierra”.
-In chapter one, Muir describes leaving French Bar and moving with the flock into the hills near Coulterville.
-He writes, “This morning provisions, camp-kettles, blankets, plant-press, etc., were packed on two horses, the flock headed for the tawny foothills, and away we sauntered in a cloud of dust: Mr. Delaney, bony and tall, with sharply hacked profile like Don Quixote, leading the pack-horses, Billy, the proud shepherd, a Chinaman and a Digger Indian to assist in driving for the first few days in the brushy foothills, and myself with notebook tied to my belt.
-The home ranch from which we set out is on the south side of the Tuolumne River near French Bar, where the foothills of metamorphic gold-bearing slates dip below the stratified deposits of the Central Valley”.
-In many ways, this experience moves him so much that he writes eloquently of the Yosemite area.
-His books are read by Americans including President Theodore Roosevelt.
-Muir becomes the face of a new conservation movement to save Yosemite and create Yosemite National Park.
+On June 3, 1869, John Muir departed La Grange with a shepherd and a flock of sheep, heading for the headwaters of the Merced and Tuolumne rivers.
+He recorded the journey in My First Summer in the Sierra (1911), describing the ranch near French Bar "on the south side of the Tuolumne River...where the foothills of metamorphic gold-bearing slates dip below the stratified deposits of the Central Valley."